Foster Care FAQ

-Who can foster
+Who can foster?

-Foster carers provide a safe and caring home for children and young people when their parent/s or relatives are unable to care for them or when children are at risk of harm.
+We welcome enquiries from everyday members of the community who can provide a safe and caring home for children and young people when their parent/s or relatives are unable to care for them or when children are at risk of harm.

 We welcome foster carers from all walks of life.

 Foster carers can be;

 - Single or a couple (including de facto and same-sex couples)